Best Of16 min read

 • Free website builder (Starter plan)

-• Automatic backups (twice weekly on basic, daily on higher plans)
+• Automatic backups (twice weekly on base plan, daily on higher tiers)

 • 30-day money-back guarantee